 Reducing Your Training Costs: CGA members have free access to all electronic format CGA publications.
 Printed publications are also available and members can purchase these publications at a discount of up to 45%.
 Videos are available at a discount of 20% off nonmember prices.

-Opportunities to Market Your Business: Sponsorships of meetings and seminars provide opportunities to promote your company and products with hundreds of important industry representatives.
+Opportunities to Market Your Business: Sponsorships at meetings and exhibiting at select seminars provide opportunities to promote your company and products with hundreds of important industry representatives.

 Keeping You Informed: Compressions, CGA's quarterly newsletter, highlights association news, industry news, and CGA events.
 The newsletter is distributed free to CGA members.